vuejs/docs/src/guide/a11y-semantics.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-You can see the description by instecting Chrome DevTools:
+You can see the description by inspecting Chrome DevTools:

 ![Chrome Developer Tools showing input accessible name from aria-labelledby and description with aria-describedby](/images/AccessibleARIAdescribedby.png)